curv3d/curv/ideas/Module.md

 # Implementation of Functions and Modules

+## Next Steps: Nonlocal References In A Lambda
+What's the next baby step towards supporting non-local references?

+Done:
+* If the nonlocal is a Constant, the reference is allowed.
+  So I can reference builtins.

+Possible next steps:
+ * Recursive constant functions.
+Constant folding optimization.
+   Add a new pass so that recursive functions can be classified as constants.
+   No closures yet, but now I've got the same power as C functions.
+ * Non-recursive closures.
+If a nonlocal is a function parameter, the reference is allowed.
+Now I've got the same power as the lambda calculus, and can define the Y combinator.

+These changes take me quite a ways, without the need for RThunks/RFunctions.
+Might be good enough for the minimum viable product.

+* How would I support access to nonlocal let bindings?
+  The current dynamic thunk mechanism would create cyclic references to recursive functions, if I allowed functions to be defined recursively.
+  The RFunction/RThunk mechanism requires compile time analysis of let bindings to detect recursion and mutual recursion.
+  * A non-recursive binding is a strict reference to the env vector.
+    The value is copied to the closure during construction.

+## Nonlocal References (in a function)
+A call frame consists of
+* `Value* nonlocal;` -- used for non-Constant, non-local lexical bindings, which are referenced using compile-time array indexes.
+* `Value local[];` -- tail array.
+Used for bindings that are local to a particular function call: arguments, let bindings, other temporaries.
+  Referenced using compile-time array indexes.

+Three kinds of frame reference nodes:
+* `Strict_Local_Ref`: contains a slot index into the `local` array.
+The slot already contains a proper value (ie, not a thunk).
+* `Lazy_Local_Ref`: contains a slot index into the `local` array.
+The slot may contain a thunk: if so, then when the Ref is evaluated, the thunk is evaluated and the slot is updated with a proper value.
+* `Nonlocal_Ref`: contains a slot index into the `nonlocal` array, which only contains proper values.

+There is a top level call frame used to evaluate a script module, and a call frame for each function call.

+A Closure is the most general form of a user-defined function value.
+It contains:
+* a code pointer. `Shared<const Expression>`, a shared pointer because the same lambda expression may be evaluated multiple times to produce different closure values, each with the same code pointer.
+* an environment.
+Maybe `unique_ptr<List>`, or a tail array of Value.
+  Contains an array of nonlocal values, referenced by the call frame for that function.

+A script Module contains an array of slots, referenced by the `nonlocal` pointer in the Frame used to initialize the Module.

+The Closure value for a recursively defined function can't a cyclic reference to that same value in the environment array.
+That would cause a storage leak.

 ## Script Module (without functions or let)
 A script module is the only kind of environment.
 Definitions may refer to each other, order doesn't matter, there are edge cases where recursion makes sense.